GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 It is important to work with the event stakeholder to decide how attendees will access GCP.
 Some organizations may provide individuals with their own projects.
 Other organizations may provide access to a shared project created specifically for attendees to use during the hack event.

-If the organization is not providing access to a GCP project for the hack, attendees will need to provide their own or a Qwiklabs environment if the hack has created one.
+If the organization is not providing access to a GCP project for the hack, attendees will need to provide their own project or create a Qwiklabs environment if the hack has created one (see next section).

-##### Qwiklabs
+#### Qwiklabs

 Some of the gHacks have been designed to work in a special Qwiklabs instance.
 If you're not able to run the hack in your own environment this could be an alternative.

-It will require at least one person from the squad to sign up to the gHacks Qwiklabs instance and start the lab.
-Most gHacks are intended to be executed as teams, so it's sufficient for only one person to start the lab, retrieve the GCP project details (project id, user names & passwords), share that with the rest of the squad so that attendees can log in to the sandbox GCP project created as part of the lab.
-Even though the lab will contain the same instructions, it's better to ignore that and use the gHacks [website](https://ghacks.dev) like the rest of the squad (which won't have access to the lab, only to the GCP project, using the credentials shared by the person who signed up).
+It will require at least one person from the team to sign up for the gHacks Qwiklabs instance and start the lab.
+Since gHacks are team based events, it's sufficient for only one person to start the lab and should:
+- Retrieve the GCP project details (project id, user names & passwords)
+- Share details with the rest of the team so that attendees can log in to the sandbox GCP project.

+**NOTE:** Even though the QwikLab will contain the same instructions, it's better to ignore that and use the gHacks [website](https://ghacks.dev) like the rest of the team (they won't have access to the lab, only to the GCP project, using the credentials shared by the person who signed up).

 #### Workstation Security